GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain: [Matrix/Matrix_Addition](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/Matrix/Matrix_LogExpRound.brain)

 Examples with Round, Exp, Log operations on the matrix.
+Note that only one input is used in this case.
+The MatrixNode now applied desired function on that input MemoryBlock.

 ![](img/matrix_ex_AbsExp.PNG)